ComicScrip/contacts-api/README.md

 ```sh
 git config --global core.autocrlf input
 ```
-(just re-clone if already cloned).
+(just re-clone if you already cloned the repo before executing this command).

 # Setup